thracyturnix/speechnote-codex-cli-dictation/README.md

     ps -ef | grep -i '[a]utokey'

-## Optional: remove old Cinnamon shortcut

-If you previously used the same shortcut in Cinnamon, clear it so AutoKey owns the hotkey:

-    gsettings set org.cinnamon.desktop.keybindings.custom-keybinding:/org/cinnamon/desktop/keybindings/custom-keybindings/custom2/ binding "[]"

-Check it was cleared:

-    gsettings get org.cinnamon.desktop.keybindings.custom-keybinding:/org/cinnamon/desktop/keybindings/custom-keybindings/custom2/ binding

-Expected result:

-    @as []

-## Test it
+## Test

-Focus the terminal running Codex.
+IMPORTANT: Focus (click / select) the terminal text-entry box running your AI coding tool.

 Press `Ctrl+Alt+Space`.

-Speak into Speech Note.
+Speak.
+(Speech note should provide popups with 'listening', 'processing' etc indicating its working.

-When dictation finishes, the text should paste into the terminal.
+When dictation finishes, the text should automatically paste into the terminal.

+## Common problems

+Use `Ctrl+Shift+V` for terminal paste.

+Do not use `Ctrl+V` in Tilix or many other terminals.
+It may not paste text correctly.

+## More debugging:

 Check whether AutoKey fired: